arandharamrinal/H3O2M/README.md

 Cartesian coordinate format
 ---------------------------
-The input geometries should be in the follwing format.
-First two atoms must be oxygen atoms followed by the three hydrogen atom.
+The input geometries should be in the following format: the first two atoms must be oxygen atoms, followed by the three hydrogen atoms.

 PATH to parameter files
 -----------------------